SysIntergrationTechTeam/HL7-FHIR-Cohort-Population/README.md

 research, and other purposes while expanding the InterSystems FHIR repository.

 ## Built With
-InterSystems FHIR Server,
+InterSystems FHIR Server
-InterSystems HealthShare,
+InterSystems HealthShare
-InterSystems IRIS for Health,
+InterSystems IRIS for Health
 InterSystems IRIS Studio

 ## Prerequisites